-An embedded microgrid will allow for greater reliability and optimisation.
-It will also allow for on-site renewal energy produced to be shared within the precinct and contribute meaningfully to on-demand and smart grid operations.
-With the integration of energy storage, peak demand loads in the district can be better managed.
-A water management system that integrates a district scale water Integrated water management harvesting system and water recycling plant into the water sensitive urban design for the district to provide non-potable water for the whole district.
-All buildings are to be equipped with the third purple pipe to receive recycled water for all non-potable water uses.
-Waste minimisation through the processing of food waste onsite is District level waste separation recommended through solutions such as commercial food waste and food waste processing dehydrator units or bioconversion composting units.
-Feasibility studies including the use of the final product onsite would need to be carried out to form a detail food waste management plan.
-Smart District (IoT) Setting up of a smart district - digital plan with cloud-based IoT applications to receive, analyse, and manage data in real-time to help make better decisions that improve quality of life.
-This can help to improve energy distribution, streamline trash collection, decrease traffic congestion, and

-Carbon and biodiversity offsetting, Green Power procurement, measurement, analytics, and performance, and supply chain support.
+• District heating and cooling A district heating and cooling can reach energy reductions by managing thermal network (modular and load diversity across the site to operate at optimum levels.
+With modular variable speed) and variable speed, the system will be able to reduce energy consumption for part loads and retain high efficiency over a wide range of load requirements, and are more space efficient. • On-site renewal energy On-site renewable energy generation is to be maximised.
+Large Scale generation generation certificates from the onsite energy generation are to be voluntarily retired to prevent double counting. • Embedded microgrid electricity An embedded microgrid will allow for greater reliability and optimisation.
+It network with energy storage will also allow for on-site renewal energy produced to be shared within the precinct and contribute meaningfully to on-demand and smart grid operations.
+With the integration of energy storage, peak demand loads in the district can be better managed. • Integrated water management A water management system that integrates a district scale water harvesting system and water recycling plant into the water sensitive urban design for the district to provide non-potable water for the whole district.
+All buildings are to be equipped with the third purple pipe to receive recycled water for all non-potable water uses. • District level waste separation Waste minimisation through the processing of food waste onsite is and food waste processing recommended through solutions such as commercial food waste dehydrator units or bioconversion composting units.
+Feasibility studies including the use of the final product onsite would need to be carried out to form a detail food waste management plan. • Smart District (IoT) Setting up of a smart district - digital plan with cloud-based IoT applications to receive, analyse, and manage data in real-time to help make better decisions that improve quality of life.
+This can help to improve energy distribution, streamline trash collection, decrease traffic congestion, and improve air quality. • Sustainability services Carbon and biodiversity offsetting, Green Power procurement, measurement, analytics, and performance, and supply chain support.